Medical Staff Directory

-Bradley C. Riemann, PhD, is a leading expert in the assessment of obsessive-compulsive disorder (OCD) and anxiety disorders and use of cognitive behavioral therapy (CBT) treatment.
-At Rogers, he serves as the clinical director of the adult OCD Center, one of the leading residential treatment centers for OCD and anxiety in the country.
-He also directs Cognitive Behavioral Therapy Services at Rogers.
-At Rogers, he serves as the chief clinical officer, clinical director of the adult OCD center—one of the leading residential treatment centers for OCD and anxiety in the country—and he directs Cognitive Behavioral Therapy Services at Rogers.
+Dr. Riemann is a leading expert in the assessment of obsessive-compulsive disorder (OCD) and anxiety disorders and use of cognitive behavioral therapy (CBT) treatment.
+He serves as clinical director of OCD and Anxiety Adult Residential Care, one of the leading residential treatment programs for OCD and anxiety in the country.
+Dr. Riemann also directs Cognitive Behavioral Therapy Services at Rogers, supervises the training of graduate and post-graduate students from around the country for CBT in anxiety disorders, and collaborates with colleges and universities on research projects investigating OCD and anxiety disorders.
+Additionally, he serves on the scientific advisory board for the International OCD Foundation (IOCDF).

-Dr. Riemann has authored numerous scientific papers on obsessive-compulsive disorder and anxiety and has spoken at national and international conventions, including the Association for Behavioral and Cognitive Therapies, the ADAA and the IOCDF.
-Dr. Riemann has also been featured on the national television shows 48 Hours, The Today Show, VH1's The OCD Project and Anderson Cooper Live.
-Dr. Riemann received his doctorate in clinical psychology from the Chicago Medical School.
+Authoring over 100 scientific papers on obsessive-compulsive disorder and anxiety and has spoken at national and international conventions, including the ABCT, the ADAA and the IOCDF, Dr. Riemann has also been featured on the national television shows 48 Hours, The Today Show, VH1's The OCD Project and Anderson Cooper Live.
+He received his doctorate in clinical psychology from the Chicago Medical School.
 He is also a clinical assistant professor in the psychology department at the Rosalind Franklin School of Medicine, Marquette University, and the University of Wisconsin–Milwaukee.Staff Directory